metosin/example-project/docs/icons.md

 Relevant configuration:

 - `svgr.config.js` configuration for SVGr
-    - `replaceAttrValues` replaces color codes so the color can be controlled using CSS text color
+    - `replaceAttrValues` replaces color codes in svg elements so the color can be controlled using CSS text color (`currentColor`).
+You could also replace the colors with CSS variables like `var(--icon-color-1)` if you need to be able to control multiple colors in the icons.
 - `.babelrc` used to convert the JSX from from SVGr to JS that can be consumed by Closure-compiler
 - `bb.edn`